 What is the entrance price to Ek Balam?

-The site is open everyday from 8am-5pm.
-Price is about $10 USD (132 pesos).
-As with all archeological sites Sundays are free to nationals.
+The entrance price to Ek Balam is 132 pesos.
+As with all archeological sites, Sundays are free to nationals.

 You are not allowed alcoholic beverages or food in the ruin site.